Windsurfing: Olympic class

 Olympic Sailing included Olympic Boardsailing as a demonstration Sport, tested on the Windglider fun board at the Olympic Games of 1984.
 Olympic Boardsailing was given full Sport status with the Lechner at the 1988 Olympic Games.
 A Women's Olympic Lechner 390 Boardsailing Class of Sailing was added the Summer of 1992.

 The Olympic Games from 1896 did not include any women specific class of sailing until 1988.
 The Boardsailing Class officially began the year of 1988 with only a Men's Olympic Lechner Boardsailing Class.
 The Barcelona Games of 1992 was significant to the history of Women in Sport, when the Olympic Women's Boardsailing Class began in Spain on the Mediterranean Sea.

 The first three classes were: Windglider (demo), Division II (men only), Lechner A-390 (Women Class & Men's Class) and the Mistral One Design Class.
 The Mistral had a worldwide organization with Mistral Schools to learn windsurfing.
 This manufacturer had a range of boards from short boards, wave boards, slalom boards, fun boards and race boards.

 The Summer of 1992 the Olympic Mistral One Design was selected as versatile for youth, women and men.
 This gear was particularly ideal for a broad wind range from five knots to thirty-five knots of wind.

 Olympic Windsurfing involves 'One Design' boards, each sailor windsurfing with the identical board design, daggerboards, fins and sails.
 The equipment is specifically selected to allow racing in a wide range of sailing conditions.
 The former Mistral Olympic class was better for youth, women and light weight men.
 Many women changed classes of Olympic Sailing when the gear was changed from Mistral to RSX.
 The next class was favoured by middle weight and heavy weight men with the shift to a significantly larger sail size.
 The Neil Pryde RS:X was used for the first time in the 2008 Summer Olympics.
 In 2024 the new Olympic Class windsurfer used advanced foil technology with the iQFoil one design class.

 One Design Racing classes

-These offer hugely popular class racing around the world thanks to relatively low cost, the same gear design is competitive for many years with no class changes.
-The pro gear in contrast has rapid design change as often as every six months, only with sponsorship is constant upgrading practical.
-The steady constant of the one design is fun for recreation, the introduction to competition that allows intermediate windsurfers to race on the same gear design as the best athletes from the Olympic Class.
-These one design classes are the most social of all racing classes.
-The most popular one design classes are: the original WINDSURFER class, which now includes the new Windsurfer LT board design, the long running Mistral One Design, the Youth development class Bic-Techno and the rapidly expanding new iQFoil.
+These one-design classes are utilized for racing due to relatively low costs; the gear design can remain competitive for several years without class changes.
+In contrast, professional gear often undergoes design changes as frequently as every six months, making regular upgrades more practical with sponsorship.
+The stability of the one-design format allows intermediate windsurfers to use the same gear as Olympic Class athletes.
+These classes include: the original Windsurfer class (including the Windsurfer LT), the Mistral One Design, the Youth development class Bic-Techno, and the iQFoil.